AyrenMercer/AyrenMercer/README.md

 - 👋 Hi, I’m @AyrenMercer
 - 👀 I’m interested in ...
 A lot of Things
 - 🌱 I’m currently learning ...
-DSA , AI and ML
+DSA , AI and Data Science
 - 💞️ I’m looking to collaborate on ... not thought of it yet
 - 📫 How to reach me ...
 Instagram - _sp_mercenier